ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Alternative implementations:_

 For comments feature in SLE, there is a requirement to have all links open in a new tab.
-However, we are also considering an enhancement where links will open in a new tab only if they are external (i.e., not from the same domain/origin); for internal links, they will open in the same tab.
+However, we are also considering an alternative approach where links will open in a new tab only if they are external (i.e., not from the same domain/origin); for internal links, they will open in the same tab.
 Here, we will show the same warning mentioned above for the external links.
-Below is the design we could come up with,
+Below is proposed high level design for the same,

-We will introduce an attribute named `link-configuration` that can accept the following values:
+We will introduce an attribute named `link-configuration` that can accept the following enum values:

-1.  `open-in-same-tab` - This value is the default setting.
+1.  `openInSameTab` - This value is the default setting.
 If chosen, all links within the component will open in the same tab.
-2.  `open-in-new-tab` - When selected, all links in the component will open in new tab.
+2.  `openInNewTab` - When selected, all links in the component will open in new tab.
 A warning icon will be placed next to each link, conveying the user that clicking the link will result in a new tab opening.
-3.  `external-link-based-on-origin` - With this setting, links will be validated based on their origins.
+3.  `externalLinkBasedOnOrigin` - With this setting, links will be validated based on their origins.
 If a link's origin differs from the current origin, it is categorized as external link and will open in a new tab.
 Conversely, links originating from the same domain will be treated as internal link and open in the same tab.

 If this appears to be a more favorable approach, we will implement it instead of the previously mentioned `external-link` attribute approach.